 The International PhD Programme in Law, Ethics & Economics for Sustainability (LEES) aims at the creation of a worldwide interdisciplinary research community that shares a commitment to the goals of sustainability.

-The Universities of Milan, Rijeka and Maastricht are seeking six outstanding and committed students to carry out a three-year multidisciplinary research project, based at more than one participating university (see HERE the call for application and HERE the course website).
+The University of Milan is seeking three outstanding and committed students to carry out a three-year multidisciplinary research project, based at more than one participating university (see the call for application and the course website).

 The programme is managed by a highly qualified international doctoral board and an international scientific council composed by top scholars in the relevant fields of law, ethics, and economics, which will advise the board on the development of research lines and the programme of the yearly international workshops and summer schools.

 The first year of the programme will be based in Milan, where the PhD students will attend courses and seminars, and participate in the activities and events of the academic community of the Department.
-Some restrictions due to the COVID-19 pandemic may still apply to the 2020-2021 academic year.
 The University of Milan is poised to provide both online and in-person lectures as well as meetings for small groups.
 We are committed to restoring the kind of interpersonal relationships typical of a vibrant community of scholars as soon as possible.
 The second and third years will mainly be dedicated to students’ own personal research projects and to participating in the large-scale joint project by working with one of our partner universities, with the cooperation of their advisors, selected from the doctoral board or the scientific council, two notably international bodies.
-To enable their participation in the joint project, students will have access to additional funding and will have the opportunity to carry out part of their research either in one of the other associate universities – Rijeka or Maastricht – or in another partner university (see full list attached) depending on the project and the agreements which will be set up.
-PhD candidates who choose to work with one of the partner universities will receive, by activating a double degree agreement, and in addition to the joint degree from the three associate universities, a degree from the applicable partner university, as well.
+To enable their participation in the joint project, students will have access to additional funding and will carry out twelve months of their research either in one or more Universities abroad (see the list of partner Universities) depending on the project and the agreements which will be set up.
+PhD candidates who choose to work with one of the partner universities will receive, by activating a double degree agreement, a degree from the applicable partner university, as well.

 The candidates must be prepared to be both visionary and ambitious, in order to alter the current, unsatisfactory trajectory of development by taking intellectual risks.
 They must be devoted to social justice and committed to enhancing the quality of research in one or more of the Ph.D. research fields, as well as open to and interested in using research methodologies in different fields (Law, Ethics, and Economics).
 Candidates must have the preparation and the ability to pursue innovative results at the frontiers of research, where unsolved problems call for interdisciplinary approaches and contributions, and submit a project in line with at least one of the many proposed lines of research.
 The many issues brought to the fore by the COVID-19 crisis, which touch on health, environmental, social, and economic dimensions, serve to confirm the pressing need for an innovative and interdisciplinary approach to sustainable development, in line with LEES research.

-LEES lines of research focus on, in particular: re-thinking legal, ethical, and economic approaches to sustainability; social justice and theories of justice; environmental issues; public options for sustainable development; governance of the common sphere; corporate social responsibility; innovation technologies; and human rights (FULL LIST HERE).
+LEES lines of research focus on, in particular: re-thinking legal, ethical, and economic approaches to sustainability; social justice and theories of justice; environmental issues; public options for sustainable development; governance of the common sphere; corporate social responsibility; innovation technologies; and human rights (see the full list).

-If you are interested, please submit your application no later than 14 September 2020 by 2 PM through the University of Milan submission system (see HERE the call for applications containing all the requirements and information to submit your application).
-A first ranking will be published before 21 September, and the interviews will start on 28 September.
-Start date: 2 November 2020.
+If you are interested, please submit your application no later than 2 September 2022 through the University of Milan submission system (see the call for applications containing all the requirements and information to submit your application).
+A first ranking will be published before 13 September, and the interviews will start on 15 September.
+Start date: 2 November 2022.